TandemChat/landing/legal/Terms of Service.md

 *Note: Please be aware that only our Terms of Service and Privacy Policy in English are legally binding.
 While translations of these documents may be provided for your convenience, they are translated by the community and are thus not legal documents.*

-This Terms of Service document applies to the official instance of Revolt, available at [revolt.chat](https://revolt.chat).
-Self-hosted instances may choose to adopt this document if they wish.
+This Terms of Service document applies to the official instance of Tandem, available at [tandemchat.ru](https://tandemchat.ru).

 ### **Introduction**

 We get that legal documents can be overwhelming and boring, so we've tried our best to keep it as simple and possible while providing the information needed.
-It is important however to remember that these terms are legally binding between yourself and us if you choose to use Revolt, so please read them carefully before proceeding - We will continue to improve and tackle some sections.
+It is important however to remember that these terms are legally binding between yourself and us if you choose to use Tandem, so please read them carefully before proceeding - We will continue to improve and tackle some sections.

 ### Definitions